Generalizations of Agol's inequality and nonexistence of tight laminations: Preliminaries

-Since, by the recursive construction, we have defined straightenings of simplices with common faces by first defining (the same) straightenings of their common faces, the straightening of a (relative) cycle will be again a (relative) cycle, in the same (relative) homology class. \end{pf}\\ \\ Remark: For $\parallel M\parallel_{\mathcal{F}}$ instead of $\parallel M\parallel^{norm}_{\mathcal{F}}$, equality b) is in general wrong, and equality a) is unknown (but presumably wrong). \\ If $\mathcal{F}$ is essential but not tight, one may still try to homotope cycles to be transverse, by possibly changing the lamination.
+Remark: For $\parallel M\parallel_{\mathcal{F}}$ instead of $\parallel M\parallel^{norm}_{\mathcal{F}}$, equality b) is in general wrong, and equality a) is unknown (but presumably wrong). \\ If $\mathcal{F}$ is essential but not tight, one may still try to homotope cycles to be transverse, by possibly changing the lamination.
 In the special case that the cycle is coming from a triangulation, this has been done in \cite{bri} and \cite{gab} by Brittenham resp.\ Gabai.
 It is not obvious how to generalize their arguments to cycles with overlapping simplices.